X-Immersion/Ariel_Unreal_documentation/doc/API.md

 C++ Declaration: `FArielSpeaker`

 The JSON structure of a speaker returned by the Ariel API.
-You can find the speakers list with all details [here](/README.md#speakers) or in Unreal [Project settings](/doc/Others.md#plugin-project-settings).
+You can find the speakers list with all details [here](/README.md#speakers).
+The Speaker list can vary depending on your API key inside [Project settings](/doc/Others.md#plugin-project-settings) and the local models inside the [models folder](/doc/Others.md#adding-local-models).

 ![Ariel speaker break node](/res/ariel_speaker.png)